accoffin12/streaming-07-FinalMTA/README.md

     transit_timestamp_str = datetime.fromtimestamp(transit_timestamp).strftime("%m/%d/%y %H:%M")
     logger.info(f"[Station 447]: {transit_timestamp_str}: {Station447} Passengers")
 ```
-Once the data was unpacked the following logic was applied to determine if the station was in fact busy.
+Once the data was unpacked the following logic was applied to determine if the station was busy.
 ```
 if len(Station447_deque) == Station447_deque.maxlen:
         if Station447_deque[0] - Station447 >= 1000: